 In 1998/1999 the National Fund of the Republic of Austria was assigned by law the responsibility to dispose of art works "without heirs" that had been transferred from public property, for the benefit of NS victims. more...
 Restitution of Art Works

-The National Fund is issuing a call to tender for the renewal of the Austrian national exhibition at Auschwitz
+Call to tender for a design concept and implementation thereof for the Austrian national exhibition at Auschwitz

 The Coordination of the Redesign of the Austrian Memorial Site in the Museum Auschwitz-Birkenau by the National Fund more...
 "Austria in Auschwitz"